What does "CSA" mean?

 Yes!
 Throughout the season there will be pre-scheduled volunteer days.
 We will send reminders about upcoming volunteer days in our weekly CSA newsletters and have the dates posted on our website in the calendar of events.
 If you're interested in a job at the farm, please let us know, we have positions available for many ages and skill levels.

 How can my kids participate at the farm?

 Your family can visit the farm any day between 8-5 to walk around the fields and visit the chickens.
 On Saturday and Sunday mornings we offer Chores with a Farmer from 9-10:30am, which is free and open to the public.
 We also offer Farm Club for kids throughout the summer months.
 Visit our partners at CMEE for more information and to sign up (discounts on Farm Club for CSA members!)

 I want to keep my wooden CSA box!
 Can I?

 You can buy a new one!
 Let us know if you’d like a box (or a few) and we’ll build it for you!
 We build our CSA boxes by hand in the spring and we need you to return your box each week so we can keep up with packing shares for other members – so please remember to bring last week’s box to pickup!

-- More vegetable choice at pick-ups (see our thought process in the weekly box description above).
+After a successful trial of this in 2018: More vegetable choice at pick-ups! (see our thought process in the weekly box description above).

 Still haven't found the answer you're looking for?
 Email us at CSA@AmberWavesFarm.org